avila-a/Capstone-Project-ASDS/README.md

 * Extras not included in the main text:
   + Unfinished code to gather air pollution data for almost all public available air quality stations in Europe is in `Pollution data`
   + Multiple codes where the analysis is done with the MASC method from Mellace and Pasquini (2019).
 This was not included in the main results as the data for air pollution was too noisy.
+The code is not available here but feel free to contact me if interested.

   For contact and further doubts feel free to add an issue or contact me directly at A.Avila2@lse.ac.uk.